Campaign in south-west France (1814): Battle of the Nivelle, November 1813

 On the night of 9 November 1813 Wellington brought up his right from the Pyrenean passes to the northward of Maya and towards the Nivelle.
-Marshal Soult's army (about 79,000), in three entrenched lines, stretched from the sea in front of Saint-Jean-de-Luz along commanding ground to Amotz and thence, behind the river, to Mont Mondarrain near the Nive.
+Marshal Soult's army (about 79,000), in three entrenched lines, stretched from the sea in front of Saint-Jean-de-Luz along the commanding ground to Amotz and thence, behind the river, to Mont Mondarrain near the Nive.

 Each army had with it about 100 guns; and, during a heavy cannonade, Wellington on 10 November 1813 attacked this extended position of 16 mi in five columns, these being so directed that after carrying Soult's advanced works a mass of about 50,000 men converged towards the French centre near Amotz, where, after hard fighting, it swept away the 18,000 of the second line there opposed to it, cutting Soult's army in two.
 The French right then fell back to Saint-Jean-de-Luz, the left towards points on the Nive.
 It was now late and the Allies, after moving a few miles down both banks of the Nivelle, bivouacked, while Soult, taking advantage of the respite, withdrew in the night to Bayonne.
-The allied loss during the Battle of Nivelle was about 2,700; that of the French 4,000, 51 guns, and all their magazines.
+The Allied loss during the Battle of Nivelle was about 2,700; that of the French 4,000, 51 guns, and all their magazines.
 The next day Wellington closed in upon Bayonne from the sea to the left bank of the Nive.